vasylsidnenko/swift-ai-api/README.md

 ## Features

+- ClaudeAgent now uses the `question` field from `AIRequestQuestionModel` as a hint (if provided) in the prompt for quiz question generation, similar to GeminiAgent and OpenAIAgent.
+This improves the contextual relevance of generated questions.

 ### [2024-xx-xx] UI Improvement: Quiz Question Textarea
 - The quiz question textarea in the quiz result block is now fully multiline, auto-expands to fit content, and has no scrollbars.
 This improves readability and usability for longer quiz questions.
 - Implementation: moved the `autoResizeTA` function to top-level JS scope, and ensured all quiz result textareas use it for dynamic resizing.